From physical surfaces to human-centric heat stress: LST and UTCI heat mapping reveals nonlinear effects of urban morphology: Methodology

 where $K_i$ and $L_i$ denote directional shortwave and longwave radiation fluxes (W\,m$^{-2}$), respectively. $F_i$ are angular view factors.
 The absorption coefficient for shortwave radiation ($\zeta_k$) was typically 0.7 for a standing person, and the emissivity of the human body ($\varepsilon_p$) was set to 0.97. $\sigma$ is the Stefan–Boltzmann constant ($5.67\times10^{-8}$\,W\,m$^{-2}$\,K$^{-4}$).

 Finally, we used the operational UTCI algorithm based on the 6th-order multivariate polynomial published by \citet{brode2012deriving}.
-Hourly meteorological data at $\approx$2\,km resolution were obtained from the National Solar Radiation Database (NSRDB) of the National Renewable Energy Laboratory (NREL) \citep{sengupta2018national}, including $T_a$, relative humidity, 10-m wind speed, global horizontal (GHI), direct normal (DNI), and diffuse horizontal (DHI) irradiance (Table S1 in the Supplementary Material).
+Hourly meteorological data at $\approx$2\,km resolution were obtained from the National Solar Radiation Database (NSRDB) of the National Laboratory of the Rockies (NLR) \citep{sengupta2018national}, including $T_a$, relative humidity, 10-m wind speed, global horizontal (GHI), direct normal (DNI), and diffuse horizontal (DHI) irradiance (Table \ref{tab:nsrdb_variables}).
 Subsequently, these data were downscaled to 30 m through spatial interpolation to support city-scale analyses and provide finer inputs for $T_{\mathrm{mrt}}$ and UTCI mapping.
 We intentionally avoided generating interpolated high-resolution surfaces from local meteorological station data using approaches such as regression-based data fusion \citep{han2024microclimate,yang2024optimizing}.
 Such methods rely on auxiliary covariates to reconstruct spatial fields and would therefore embed predictor information (e.g., land use and urban morphology) into the target variable (i.e., UTCI), violating predictor–response independence and confounding the attribution of urban drivers of heat stress.
 To temporally align with the LST composite, we computed the UTCI using the hourly NSRDB meteorological data.
 We extracted the specific 11:00 am UTCI maps for every day in May 2019 and averaged them to create a representative monthly mean UTCI map.